Petal

 Security team manually reviews all new endpoints to make sure the code has been properly reviewed by developers and does not contain any security issue.

-Verification – Review
+Verification – review

 The final security review helps assure that all relevant security aspects of the new functionality are considered.
 When a new functionality (usually divided into several subtasks during the implementation) is completed and ready to be published all outputs from security tools are audited to make sure no security issue has been found.
 If there are no issues identified by automated tool the security team did the final manual review.
 The following diagram shows the whole process.